pb4git/Nash-DQN-CSB-Article/README.md

 ```
 The paper seemingly gives a different formula for the bellman equation at the bottom left of page 3.
 We do not understand why, and if someone does please answer my [stackexchange question](https://ai.stackexchange.com/questions/9919/using-the-opponents-mixed-strategy-in-estimating-the-state-value-in-minimax-q-l).
 The formula the paper seems to give, does not work well according to our tests.

 Now that we have transformed the problem back into the framework of 1 network controlling agents in an environment, we can use all the techniques of Deep Q Learning, Deep Double Q learning, prioritized experience replay etc...
-With this method we were able to train a runner and a blocker into some approximation of the nash equilibrium which reached very high levels of play on the leaderboard, easily rivalling all other search methods currently on the leaderboard.
+With this method we were able to train a runner and a blocker into some approximation of the Nash equilibrium which reached very high levels of play on the leaderboard, easily rivalling all other search methods currently on the leaderboard.

 Training from scratch, in our best implementations, on a crappy laptop processor:
  - the runner learns to finish races within 30 seconds of training